 This schedule starts slowly by design.
 You can complete and submit all your assignments before the due dates.
 The end of the quarter is heavy on deliverables, so make sure you plan ahead.
-Lecture videos and Canvas assignments will become visible by the Sunday before each Monday every week.
+Lecture videos and Canvas assignments will become

-ristate by the suntage before each Monady every week. ~ Module # Topics Special Due Dates/Reading/Notes These readings are optional Canvas Lecture Work Due By 11:59 pm PST Fridays 0 Introduction to the course Welcome Week - make sure to submit your roll call assignment to secure your space in class Sep 29 1 The Environment and Human Health Oct 6 2 Environmental Ethics, Economics, and Policy Review OpenStax: Chapter 1: The Science of Life Oct 13 3 Environment, Sustainability, and Science The Physical Science of the Environment Review OpenStax: Chapter 2 - The Chemical Foundation of Life Oct 20 4 Organism and Population Ecology and Evolution Communities and Ecosystems Review OpenStax: Chapter 18- Evolution and Chapter 19 - The Evolution of Populations Oct 27 5 Geography of Life/Finish Ecosystems Review OpenStax: Chapter 45 - Population & Community Ecology Nov 3 6 Biodiversity Conservation Forest Resources Review OpenStax: Chapter 47: Conservation and Biodiversity Nov 11 Please note that Nov 10 is a campus holiday (Vete ran's Day), so you may submit any time before o or the day after.
-7 Oral Presentations Digital Presentations Due to Canvas Nov 17 8 Air Quality Water Agriculture and the Ecology of Food Review OpenStax: Chapter 46: Ecosystems Wednesday, Nov 22 Thanksgiving Hol iday is only 11/23 & 11/24 9 Climate Change and Global Warming Human Population Growth Review OpenStax: Chapter 44 - Ecology & The Biosphere Dec 1 10 Urban Ecosystems Waste Becoming an agent of change.
+Module # visible by the Sunday before each Topics Special Due Dates/Reading/Notes These readings are optional Canvas Lecture Work Due By 11:59 pm PST Fridays 0 Introduction to the course Welcome Week - make sure to submit your roll call assignment to secure your space in class Sep 29 1 The Environment and Human Health Oct 6 2 Environmental Ethics, Economics, and Policy Review OpenStax: Chapter 1: The Science of Life Oct 13 3 Environment, Sustainability, and Science The Physical Science of the Environment Review OpenStax: Chapter 2 - The Chemical Foundation of Life Oct 20 4 Organism and Population Ecology and Evolution Communities and Ecosystems Review OpenStax: Chapter 18- Evolution and Chapter 19 - The Evolution of Populations Oct 27 5 Geography of Life/Finish Ecosystems Review OpenStax: Chapter 45 - Population & Community Ecology Nov 3 6 Biodiversity Conservation Forest Resources Review OpenStax: Chapter 47: Conservation and Biodiversity Nov 11 Please note that Nov 10 is a campus holiday (Veteran's Day), , so you may submit any time before or th ne day after.
+7 Oral Presentations Digital Presentations Due to Canvas Nov 17 8 Air Quality Water Agriculture and the Ecology of Food Review OpenStax: Chapter 46: Ecosystems Wednesday, Nov 22

+9 Climate Change and Global Warming Human Population Growth Review OpenStax: Chapter 44 - Ecology & The Biosphere Dec 1 10 Urban Ecosystems Waste Becoming an agent of change.
 Activism, civic engagement, and future opportunities for you.
-Dec 8
+Presentation Summaries Due Dec 8